custom-components/ble_monitor/info.md

 # Changes in 0.8.3 beta

-In addition to the breaking changes described below, 0.8.2-beta includes:
+In addition to the breaking changes described below, 0.8.3-beta includes:

-- trying to get it working on some of the newest bt adapters commonly found on the Intel NUC platform (testing required)
+- Support for the newest bt adapters commonly found on the Intel NUC platform
 - initial support for MCCGQ02HL device (testing required)
 - new restore_state option added to restore the state of sensors directly after a restart